 Grammarly can also be installed anywhere, and it can even correct your emails and text messages.
+It’s almost magic, unless you can’t say “Hey Grammarly, edit my essay for me“, but it will simplify the writing significantly.
 This tool has two pricing plans, depending on how many people will need individual access to it, but there is a free version that you can install right now.

 5. Calculator Plus Free

 Calculator Plus Free is an Android calculator app that will bring back memories to students that had to use one just like this during their entire education (Lord knows I have).
 The user interface is well-designed, and it has that classic retro look to make the experience realistic.
 It can switch back and forth between a simple calculator and a scientific one.
 Another great thing about this app is that you can see your entire calculation history on this app.
 And, let’s not forget, it’s completely free.